xrg/openerp-client-web/README.txt

     1. Python >= 2.4
     2. OpenERP Server 4.2.x
     3. TurboGears >= 1.0.3.2
-    4. matplotlib >= 0.87
-    5. Python Imaging Library (PIL)

 Python:

-    Download and Install Python 2.4 and make sure that the dirs `C:\Python24;C:\Python24\Script` are in PATH environment.
+    Download and Install Python 2.5 and make sure that the dirs `C:\Python25;C:\Python25\Script` are in PATH environment.

 OpenERP Server: